Open-RSC/Website-Portal/README.md

 You will need:
 - PHP 8.x
 - Composer 2+ (use latest version)
-- phpBB3 (optional due to a known workaround)
+- phpBB3 (if you do not need to work on the Latest News module, this is optional due to a known workaround)

 ## Instructions
 - Set up PHP for development.